 Taking other medicines

 Tell your doctor or pharmacist if you are taking any other medicines, including any that you buy without a prescription from

 your pharmacy, supermarket or health food shop.

-Some medicines may be affected by pantoprazole, or may affect how well it works.
-These may include medicines used to prevent
+These medicines may be affected by pantoprazole, or may affect how well it works.
+You may need to use different amounts of

 Other interactions not listed above may also occur.